aanis/aanis.github.io/index.md

 Ahsan has a Bachelor in Economics from Indiana University Bloomington and a Master in Information System and Decision Sciences from California State University Fullerton.

-Ahsan is a science fiction enthusiast, a cinephile and enjoys stoic philosophy and heavy metal music.
+Ahsan is a science fiction enthusiast, a cinephile, a connoisseur of heavy metal and enjoys stoic philosophy.
 If you can't find him in front of a computer he is either at the dojo training jiu jitsu or at the gym powerlifitng.
 If he sees a mountain he will try to climb it.

 He has also written a science fiction book called Year Zero which is set to release in 2021.